Blockchains/mStable-tech-challenges/dapp-developer/README.md

 The product should consist of:

-- Frontend to allow Mary to easily deposit her funds and view her accruing interest
+- Frontend to allow Mary to easily deposit USDC and view her accruing interest
 - Optional Smart Contract(s) to add additional functionality

 ## Suggestions

 - Use our favourite tools - Typescript, GraphQL, React and Context API to make the client as fast as possible
-- Use Local Ganache, Ropsten or Rinkeby as the test blockchain
+- Use Local Ganache, Ropsten, Rinkeby as the network blockchain or Mainnet for real data
 - Use Web3js or Ethers library (or some wrapper) to connect to Ethereum and interact with the deployed smart contracts
 - Provide some instructions to help us get everything up and running